Has Christmas Come for You Yet?

 Pope Francis speaks often about relinquishing our need to control and opening our souls instead to the “surprises of the Holy Spirit.”
 Just so, Christmas grace always seems to come unexpectedly –and not necessarily at the “right” – meaning planned and prepared for—moments.
 It often catches us unawares instead as we slog through the planned events.

 Family life in general has fewer magical “cocoa by the fire” moments than I dreamily imagined before Dennis & I were married and had kids.
+I don't mean they don't happen, just that they don't always come on cue.
 You can set those occasions up – you can light the fire and make the cocoa—but other people, even teeny-weeny people, are free persons, and you can’t make them be in good moods, or not have the flu.
 Nor can you stop the kids’ English teacher loading up the homework the night you are feeling sentimental, Mom; and you can’t prevent the phone call bearing bad news coming at the most inopportune family time.

 Christmas celebrations are no different.
 However much effort and good will we put into our prayer and decorating and hospitality, some years it feels like enduring more than rejoicing.
 We’ve had relatives pass on just before Christmas, which is always hard; one year a long period of unemployment cast a pall on the season; sometimes a grouchy kid sours every effort at good cheer; last year I was in month four of a six-month whooping cough, terribly weak and wishing for bed at every moment.